healthfinch/policies/systems_access_policy.md

 ## PaaS Customer Access to Systems

 healthfinch grants PaaS customer secure system access via VPN connections.
 This access is only to Customer-specific systems, no other systems in the environment.
 These connections are setup at customer deployment.
-These connections are secured and encrypted and the only method for customers to connect to Catalyze hosted systems.
+These connections are secured and encrypted and the only method for customers to connect to healthfinch hosted systems.

 In the case of data migration, healthfinch does, on a case by case basis, support customers in importing data.
-In these cases Catalyze support SCP assuring all data is secured and encrypted in transit.
+In these cases healthfinch support SCP assuring all data is secured and encrypted in transit.

-In the case of an investigation, healthfinch will assist customers, at Catalyze's discretion, and law enforcement in forensics.
+In the case of an investigation, healthfinch will assist customers, at healthfinch's discretion, and law enforcement in forensics.

+### Applicable Standards from the HITRUST Common Security Framework

+* 01.d - User Password Management
+* 01.f - Password Use
+* 01.r - Password Management System
+* 01.a - Access Control Policy
+* 01.b - User Registration
+* 01.h - Clear Desk and Clear Screen Policy
+* 01.j - User Authentication for External Connections
+* 01.q - User Identification and Authentication
+* 01.v - Information Access Restriction
+* 02.i - Removal of Access Rights
+* 06.e - Prevention of Misuse of Information Assets

+### Applicable Standards from the HIPAA Security Rule

+* 164.308a4iiC Access Establishment and Modification
+* 164.308a3iiB Workforce Clearance Procedures
+* 164.308a4iiB Access Authorization
+* 164.312d Person or Entity Authentication
+* 164.312a2i Unique User Identification
+* 164.308a5iiD Password Management
+* 164.312a2iii Automatic Logoff
+* 164.310b Workstation Use
+* 164.310c Workstation Security
+* 164.308a3iiC Termination Procedures

+### Applicable Standards from the SOC2 Trust Services Principles